-Nowadays, Emma has established herself as a unique creator in her own right, worth ‘fangirling’ over as much as others are.
+Nowadays, Emma has established herself as a unique creator in her own right, worth “fangirling” over as much as her own faves.
 She is insanely intelligent and eloquent from both an academic and emotional point of view.
 Videos such as A Queer History of Westeros, a discussion of the LGBTQ+ characters in Game of Thrones, must be applauded, not only for the amount of effort that has obviously gone into the research, but also the originality of the topic matter.

 “Beforehand I was so nervous as I’d never done anything like that before,” she adds.
 “In the end I asked Paul Neafcy for advice as I remembered the incredible panel he did a few years ago.
 He gave me some great tips and the panel ended up being probably the best hour of my life – even though running around that panel room with the mic was more exercise than I expected!
 The discussion was so varied and I was so lucky to have such great panellists.”

-The success of the Small YouTubers panel just proves the ever-growing influence (and paradoxically, the popularity) of this community, made uo of a ‘second wave’ of talented young creators making new and interesting content.
-“I know writers, photographers, filmmakers, actors and musicians,” Emma says.
+The success of the Small YouTubers panel just proves the ever-growing influence (and paradoxically, the popularity) of this community, made up of a second wave of talented young creators making new and interesting content.
+“I know writers, photographers, filmmakers, actors, and musicians,” Emma says.
 “It’s very intimidating to be surrounded by these talented people but it’s also super inspiring.”
-She emphaises that her favourite aspect of the panel is “the diversity, in race, gender and sexuality, but also in types of content.”
+She emphaises that her favourite aspect of the panel is “the diversity, in race, gender, and sexuality, but also in types of content”.